cyberbotics/webots-doc/reference/connector.md

                     is "active" AND the other one is "passive" model_compatible := both models strings are equal in_position      := near_enough AND axis_aligned AND rotation_aligned
-near_enough      := the distance between the connectors lt tolerance axis_aligned     := the angle between the z-axes lt tolerance rotation_aligned := the n-ways rotational angle is within tolerance
+near_enough      := the distance between the connectors < tolerance
+axis_aligned     := the angle between the z-axes < tolerance
+rotation_aligned := the n-ways rotational angle is within tolerance
 ```